grafana/agent/docs/configuration/integrations/redis-exporter-config.md

 ```

 We strongly recommend that you configure a separate user for the Agent, and give it only the strictly mandatory
-security privilegies necessary for monitoring your node, as per the [official documentation](https://github.com/oliver006/redis_exporter#authenticating-with-redis).
+security privileges necessary for monitoring your node, as per the [official documentation](https://github.com/oliver006/redis_exporter#authenticating-with-redis).

 Full reference of options:
 ```yaml